 What does an invoice template look like?

-- Name and address of both seller and recipient, as well as the date of sale
+- Name and address of both seller and recipient

 - Detailed description of the merchandise